ges-na/prisonbookproject/README.md

 - Allow labeling of individuals as being in solitary or serving a life sentence.
 - Create database backups.

-## What this tool does not do*
+## What you can't do with this tool*
 \* But probably could, if you want to modify it for your local context.
 - Track content of letters (e.g. books or genres requested).
 - Track mailing info (e.g. unique package tracking info).
 - Automatically provide statistics [planned functionality].

 ## Limitations
 - This tool doesn't work out of the box.
-Anyone implementing it will need to have some understanding of Python, Django, Postgres, and web-hosting tools (the current main implementation of this project is hosted on fly.io).
+Anyone implementing it will need to have (at a minimum) some understanding of Python, Django, Postgres, and web-hosting tools (the current main implementation of this project is hosted on fly.io).
 - Context.
 This tool was written with a particular context in mind.
 What this means is that local requirements (workflow stage names, required/available fields, etc.) are at times particular to that context and may require adjustment if implemented elsewhere.
 - Use of Django Admin.
 The interface is just the Django Admin.
 This works great for using it like a database with user-friendly forms.
 This does not work great if you want the look and feel to be different.